 - ability to visualise performance at the level of an individual grant milestone, through to grant program and grant portfolio levels.

-you are supported to manage your portfolio with automated workflows; dynamic risk assessments and dashboards that enable you to understand the performance of the grants and programs you are responsible for.
+You are supported to manage your portfolio with automated workflows; dynamic risk assessments and dashboards that enable you to understand the performance of the grants and programs you are responsible for.

-you have real time alerts about the financial performance of your grant programs – how you are tracking against appropriation rules and the impacts of the most recent reporting round on projected cash-flows.
+You have real time alerts about the financial performance of your grant programs – how you are tracking against appropriation rules and the impacts of the most recent reporting round on projected cash-flows.
 You can simply visualise performance by grant recipient, geography or grant program and report accurately up the line or through to a Minister’s Office with confidence about the accuracy of the data.

-you have automatic notification of your milestone reporting requirements, you can easily identify outcomes based on the data you have collected, you can be notified when a new grant opportunity you may be eligible for is released and you can see the progress of the grant application you have submitted.
+You have automatic notification of your milestone reporting requirements, you can easily identify outcomes based on the data you have collected, you can be notified when a new grant opportunity you may be eligible for is released and you can see the progress of the grant application you have submitted.